 Every big enterprise or a growing startup sooner or later have to decide between hiring a dedicated team of developers or extending an in-house one.
-In this overview, we will explain when it’s more reasonable to go with dedicated development, do’s and don’ts, how the remote team works, benefits for this approach and how to set up your trusted remote development.
+In this overview, we will explain when it’s more reasonable to go with dedicated software developers, do’s and don’ts, how the remote team works, benefits for this approach and how to set up your trusted remote development.

-A dedicated Development Team or a Fixed-Cost Contract?
+A Dedicated Development Team or a Fixed-Cost Contract?

 There are two ways to work with an offshore software development company: a dedicated team or a fixed-cost contract.
 Both models are good.
 Much depends upon what exactly you are looking for and what is your purpose.

-The fixed-cost contract provides standard technologies and detailed software specifications for a fixed price, means that you have all the requirements defined before starting the work.
+The fixed-cost contract provides standard technologies and detailed software specifications for a fixed price, which means that you have all the requirements defined before starting the work.

 The dedicated developer contract allows select IT professionals to join their in-house crew for an extended period of time.
 Therefore, the total cost of the project will depend on the tasks assigned.